 Hpsd = normalizefreq(Hpsd)

-Estimate the power spectral density of a noisy sinusoidal signal with two frequency components and then store the results in a PSD data object and plot it.
+Estimate the one-sided power spectral density of a noisy sinusoidal signal with two frequency components.